Spiratatoe/Cabot_Trail_CEC_2025/Info/Readme.md

 - If needed, what OS your code should be run on Any specifications of this sort not included in your README cannot be assumed to be on the
 Directors’ machine(s).

+# Info Files
-# The following files provide all the information regarding the competition.
+The following files provide all the information regarding the competition.
 This includes:
 - The Case Document
 - Presentation